valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 test implementation that allows the application to start without having to call external services when generating a document.
 This does *not* generate an actual document, but writes the calls to the application log instead.

+### Milestones

+The milestones module offers a framework to keep track of how a process is progressing.
+Milestones can be created in the admin interface, and can be linked to specific tasks of a process.
+When that task is completed, the corresponding milestone is reached.

 ### Plugins

 Plugins are extensions on the Valtimo platform.
 These are often connections to external